zdharma-continuum/zinit-annex-bin-gem-node/README.md

 }
 ```

-In this case the name of the binary program provided by the node module is
+In this case the name of the binary program provided by the pip package is
 different from its name, hence the second form with the `b <- a -> c` syntax
 has been used.